Gpu Memory And Core Jump To Max When Idle – A Complete Guide!

 Background Processes or Updates:

 Windows or other software running in the background can also cause increased GPU usage.
-Sometimes, these background processes may need to utilize the GPU for rendering or processing even when you are not actively using any graphic-intensive applications.
+Sometimes, these background processes may need to utilize the GPU for rendering or processing even when you are not actively using any graphics-intensive applications.

 - Windows Updates: Occasionally, Windows updates may cause the GPU to work harder than usual, using both core and memory.
 This could also happen when your system is preparing the GPU for upcoming updates or installations.